mathematicw/Autonomys-Governance/README.md

     📜 Thread-based governance with automated creation of discussions, proposals, and voting threads

-    ⏱️ Time-bound voting with auto-locking threads after expiration (7 days by default)
+    ⏱️ Time-bound voting with auto-locking threads after expiration (7 days for production)

     🔗 Blockchain integration to immutably store voting results on Autonomys Auto-drive